WilliamChavula/microservice-blog/README.md

 ---

 ## Features
 All the services, with the exception of the notification service, were implemented using `TypeScript` and the `Fastify` framework, which is built on `Node.js`.
 The notification service, to demonstrate versatility, was developed using `Python`.
+User profile images are processed and stored in `Cloudinary`.
+Post images are stored in `AppWrite`.

 ---